tianshang486/mysql/intl.en-US/RDS MySQL Database/Database proxy(read/write splitting)/Dedicated proxy.md

 -   After I update my RDS instance that runs MySQL 5.7 to the latest minor engine version, why is the dedicated proxy feature still unavailable?

-    Before you can use the dedicated proxy feature, you must disable the original read/write splitting function.
+    Before you can use the dedicated proxy feature, you must disable the original read/write splitting feature.
 This applies after you update your RDS instance that runs MySQL 5.7 to the latest minor engine version.

 -   After I enable the dedicated proxy feature, do I need to use the proxy endpoint or the read/write splitting endpoint to implement read/write splitting?